Language and Linguistics

-Several organizations have created websites providing information on their own epigraphical work or brief descriptions of work with inscriptions done by others.
-Some of these sites provide images of significant inscriptions.
+Numerous organizations maintain websites providing information on their own epigraphical work or offering brief descriptions of work with inscriptions done by others.
+Some provide images of significant inscriptions.

 The list below provides direct access to a number of image collections.
 These collections are developed and maintained by some of the organizations listed above.
 By placing their images on the internet they have made them available to a worldwide network of scholars interested in ancient Greek epigraphy.
 They deserve our sincerest gratitude.

-While many books on epigraphy are available, the following three are current and influential and provide specific discussion of ancient Greek inscriptions.
+While many books on epigraphy are available, the following are influential and provide specific discussion of ancient Greek inscriptions.
 Any of them would make a good starting place for your study.

-Bradley McLean, An Introduction to Greek Epigraphy of the Hellenistic and Roman Periods from Alexander the Great Down to the Reign of Constantine 323 B.C. - A.D.
-337
+Bradley McLean, An Introduction to Greek Epigraphy of the Hellenistic and Roman Periods from Alexander the Great down to the Reign of Constantine 323 B.C. - A.D.
+337. University of Michigan Press, 2011.

 B. H. McLean discusses the classification of inscriptions and analyzes particular classes of inscriptions, including decrees, honorary inscriptions, dedications, funerary inscriptions, and manumission inscriptions.
 The book also discusses special topics relevant to the interpretation of specific inscriptions, such as Greek and Roman administrative titles and functions.

-John P. Bodel, Epigraphic Evidence: Ancient History From Inscriptions (History of Linguistics), Routledge, 2001
+John P. Bodel, Epigraphic Evidence: Ancient History From Inscriptions, Approaching the Ancient World.
+Routledge, 2001

 John P. Bodel provides a solid introduction to what inscriptions can reveal about ancient life in the Greco-Roman world.
 Epigraphic Evidence offers a useful, readable account of the vast diversity of inscriptional remains from this period as well as the difficulties faced by historians who must rely on such evidence.

-A. Geoffrey Woodhead, The Study of Greek Inscriptions
+A. Geoffrey Woodhead, The Study of Greek Inscriptions.
+Cambridge University Press, 1967.

 This is considered by many to be the standard introduction to the field for readers in English.
 Besides a solid coverage of the major aspects of the discipline, this second edition provides a guide to the major corpora of published Greek inscriptions.